 CVE-2025-65513 Overview

 CVE-2025-65513 is a Server-Side Request Forgery (SSRF) vulnerability affecting fetch-mcp versions 1.0.2 and earlier.
-The flaw allows attackers to bypass private IP validation and force the Model Context Protocol (MCP) server to send requests to internal network resources.
-The vulnerability is tracked under CWE-918 and was published to the National Vulnerability Database on December 9, 2025.
+The flaw allows remote attackers to bypass private IP address validation and reach internal network resources through the Model Context Protocol (MCP) fetch server maintained by zcaceres.
+Because MCP servers often run inside developer workstations or AI agent infrastructure, exploitation can expose cloud metadata services, internal APIs, and other non-public assets.
+The issue is tracked under CWE-918: Server-Side Request Forgery.

 Critical Impact